-The U.S. customary, or British system of units, also called the footpound-second (FPS) system, has been the common system in business and industry in English-speaking countries.
-Although this system will in time be replaced by SI units, for many more years engineers must be able to work with both SI units and FPS units.
+The U.S. customary, or British system of units, also called the foot-pound-second (FPS) system, has been the common system in business and industry in English-speaking countries.
+Although this system will in time be replaced by SI units, for many more years engineers must be able to work with both SI units and FPS units, and both systems are used freely in Engineering Mechanics.

 As shown in the table, in the U.S. or FPS system, the units of feet (ft) for length, seconds (sec) for time, and pounds (lb) for force are selected as base units, and the slug for mass is derived from Eq.
 1/1.
-Thus, force (lb) = mass (slugs) \times acceleration (ft/sec2), or
+Thus, force (lb) = mass (slugs) × acceleration (ft/sec2), or

-$$slug = \frac{lb\text{-}sec^2}{ft}$$
+$$slug = \frac{lb-sec^2}{ft}$$